shfunc/hud-python/rl/README.md

 #### Available Configurations

+The configuration files are now included in the hud-python/rl package:

-- `configs/default.yaml` - Browser/computer interaction environment
+- `./configs/default.yaml` - Browser/computer interaction environment
-- `configs/2048.yaml` - 2048 game environment
+- `./configs/2048.yaml` - 2048 game environment

+Note: `config_path` is now required when creating environments.
+There is no default fallback.

 #### Configuration Structure